-According to both US Federal Aviation Administration (FAA) and the European Aviation Safety Agency (EASA), a large aircraft is an aircraft with a maximum take-off weight or mass more than 5,700 kg.
+According to both the US Federal Aviation Administration (FAA) and the European Aviation Safety Agency (EASA), a large aircraft is an aircraft with a maximum take-off weight or mass of more than 5,700 kg.
 A multi-engine helicopter can also be defined as large aircraft.

 However, weight, length, and a few other specifications are also vitally important to measure the size of an aircraft.
 Taking all of these crucial parameters into account, we’ve compiled a list of 13 of the biggest airplanes in the world.

 Tupolev Tu-160 | Image Courtesy: Vitaly V. Kuzmin

 First Flight: 18 December 1981

 Tupolev Tu-160 is a Soviet-era supersonic strategic bomber aircraft that remains the fastest and heaviest aircraft of its type ever made.
 Tu-160 has a distinct variable-sweep wing design, which allows the aircraft to change its shape in flight and carry more weight without compromising on speed.

 Tu-160 is powered by four Kuznetsov NK-32 turbofan engines, each producing 245 KN of thrust (with afterburner).
 Its overall length (54.10 m) is only a couple of meters smaller than that of the North American XB-70 Valkyrie.

 There are only 16 Tu-160 operational today, all under Russian Aerospace forces.

 A U.S Air Force KC-10 Extender over the Atlantic Ocean | Image Courtesy: Master Sgt.
 Mark Olsen